 Bluefish Gear Guide

 Everything you need to catch bluefish in New Jersey.
-Rods, reels, tackle, and accessories with direct Amazon links and local tips.
+Rods, reels, tackle, and accessories, with local tips on what actually works here.

 Bluefish are the piranhas of the Atlantic - aggressive, toothy, and absolutely thrilling to catch.
 But those razor-sharp teeth demand specific gear choices.
 From wire leaders to cut-resistant gloves, this guide covers everything you need to target choppers along the Jersey Shore without losing your lures or your fingers.